jgould22/Java-Dictionary/README.md

 Created for CS 2210 this is a java implementation of a simple compression and decompression application using a Dictionary

 ### Compile
-To compile use "javac *.java" in the src folder
+To compile use "javac *.java" in the src folder on linux(arch)

 ### Compress
 To compress a file use "java Compress *file*"